markoagidej/To-Do-List-Application/README.md

             RED     ->        Yellow       ->   GREEN
         (unstarted)     (work-in-progress)     (done)
     You can simply type '+' or '-' to move the status one step forward or backward.
-    For example, if you are just starting work on a task (Going from RED to YELLOW), type '+' and enter, and the task will have its status changed from RED to YELLOW!
+    For example, if you are just starting work on a task (Going from RED to YELLOW), type '+' and ENTER, and the task will have its status changed from RED to YELLOW!
-    Alternatively, if you thought a task was done, but you need to work on it again, type '-' and enter.
+    Alternatively, if you thought a task was done, but you need to work on it again, type '-' and ENTER.
 The task will change from GREEN to YELLOW!

 ### 4. Deleting Tasks
     Remove a task from the list!